KaiserSoft/SSH-Key-Deploy-v2/README.md

 * Linux - tested on Debian 8 and 9
 * bash shell
 * sqlite3
-* OpenSSH 6 and 7 but version 7 is recommended
+* OpenSSH 6 or 7 but version 7 is recommended

 # Example #